The Perfect Cancun Itinerary: From 3 to 7 Days + Useful Tips (By Car or Bus)

 Shoulder season (spring)- from after Easter through the beginning of June – That is my favorite season when you can find great deals, there are no big crowds and it’s not so hot and humid yet.

-Shoulder season (fall) – mid-September – November – During this shoulder season you will find more risk of rain and hurricane until the end of October. it’s really hot and humid until the end of October when it’s starting to get better.
+Shoulder season (fall) – mid-September to November – During this shoulder season, you will find more risk of rain and hurricanes until the end of October.
+It’s really hot and humid until the end of October, when it starts to get better.
 The sargassum is leaving the Mexican Caribbean coasts.
 The water temperature is still pleasant.

 Cancun Itinerary: final thoughts

-If you want to learn more about Cancun in general, though, head over to my Cancun Travel Guide which will give you a road map of Cancun and also of this site. 🙂 If you have any questions please do not hesitate to contact me.
-I’ll be happy to answer your questions.
+If you want to learn more about Cancun in general, though, head over to my Cancun Travel Guide, which will give you a road map of Cancun and also of this site. 🙂 If you have any questions, please do not hesitate to contact me.
+I’ll be happy to answer any questions you may have.

 How to get from Cancun to Mexico City